FatimaPillosu/Merged_Global_Pluvial_Floods_DataBase/README.md

 ## Repository Content
-1. The Python code that selects and post-processes the flood reports in four different databases, and merges them into one single database for global pluvial/flash flood reports.
+The repository contains the Jupyter notebook that runs a Python code that selects and post-processes the flood reports in four different databases, and merges them into one single database for global pluvial/flash flood reports.
+It also runs the Metview-Python code to visualize flood reports.
-2. A Jupyter notebook that runs the Python code.

 The Jupyter notebook can be deployed with MyBinder.org (badge below) to create a sharable, interactive, and reproducible environment.
 Thus, the notebook can be used by remote users to verify the methodology used to create the MGPF_DB or compute the MGPF_DB for another period.

-## Original flood databases
 The four original databases are:
 1. FloodList, FL (Global domain): http://floodlist.com/
 2. Emergency Events Database, EMDAT (Global domain): https://www.emdat.be/